 As a multidisciplinary artist Caroline explores her relationship to cloth and colour through dying, printing, weaving, felting and sewing.
 In her design work, she purposefully references Canadian climate, topography, local flora, fauna and the idea of the 'mystic north.'
 Her work challenges the process of creating a textile and calls the designer to incorporate sustainability and craftsmanship into a sensible, sought-after object.
 Her work can be valued for it's material sensitivity, traditional techniques and modern aesthetic.
 While working with natural dyes, Caroline exhibits an ambition to increase sustainable literacy and practices in the fashion and textile industry.

 You can find Caroline creating a new body of work in the little Icelandic town of Blönduós.
-Follow her blog to lean more about her Nordic adventures.
+Follow her blog to learn more about her Nordic adventures.

 Natural Dye Workshop the artist instructed at the Alberta College of Art and Design, 2017.